How to Export Power BI to PDF: Complete Guide

 Is there a page limit for PDF export?

 Power BI Service limits exports to 50 pages.
-For larger reports, export in sections or use paginated reports.
+For larger reports, export in sections or use paginated reports, which do not have the same page cap.

 Can I automate PDF exports?